-MASTER OF PHILOSOPHY [MPhil] | HISTORY (Not Offered in Academic Year 2021/2022)
+MASTER OF PHILOSOPHY [MPhil] | HISTORY

 An Upper Second or First Class degree is required, with at least eight B+s in History courses or four B+s in year-long pre-semester History courses.

 MPhil candidates will be required to satisfactorily complete three courses: HIST6003, HIST6704 and HIST6712.